tsps40642/Data_Visualization_Workbook_Power_BI/README_1.md

    (3) Turn on "Find anomalies", can modify sensitivity -> click on an anomaly to see its information

 ## Custom visuals
+1. Click "..." in "Visualizations" on the RHS -> click "get more visual"
+2. Click "Text Filter" and drag Customer Name, so we can use Customer Name as a filter

+## Filter
+1. Click "Slicer" to change the filter form in the previous section
+2. Click "Format your visual" can change the form of the filter
+3. If you want to apply the filter to one or multiple pages, expand the "Filters" -> drag Customer Name to "Filters on this page" to apply filters
+4. Click the eye on top-right so after publishing, users can't modify the filters

+## Microsoft Teams
+1. Click "Publish" -> select "My workspace" to publish
+2. Go to Teams -> go to the channel you want to place -> click "+" -> Search "Power BI" -> click "save"
+3. Click "Browse workspaces" -> go to "My Workspace" -> select your report -> "Add" -> it appears on the tab on the top

+## Data preview
 1.